Senior High Snow Camp

 Payments

 Payment options available include payment in full, deposit with remaining balance due at the retreat, or deposit and remaining balance paid in monthly installments prior to the retreat.
-We accept cash, checks or credit cards.
+We accept cash, check, e-check or credit card payment.

 Scholarships